aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/feature-tour/same-reports-from-report-server-report-viewer-and-report-designer/_index.md

 title: Same Reports from Report Server, Report Viewer and Report Designer - Aspose.Words for Reporting Services
 articleTitle: Same Reports from Report Server, Report Viewer and Report Designer
 linktitle: Same Reports from Report Server, Report Viewer and Report Designer
-description: "This page describes technologies which may be used to export reports using the Aspose.Words for Reporting Services."
+description: "Technologies which may be used to export reports using the Aspose.Words for Reporting Services."
 type: docs
 weight: 30
 url: /reportingservices/same-reports-from-report-server-report-viewer-and-report-designer/